[output_post_excerpt]

 (INTRO)

-Okay.
-Where am I?
 We’ve got sand dunes as far as the eye can see, and not even a hint of wind.
 A sidewinder slithers its way across a dune, making temporary but intricate art in the soft sand.

 This is different.
 I am myself, but I feel different.
 I feel hungover.
 I am possessing a past self, I think.
 I certainly don’t recognize this.
 And I am surrounded by bright fire.
 Oh, I’m wearing my mobile transmitter but it looks severely damaged.
 To be fair, it does usually have a bit of a glow to it, but now it’s leaking plasma, and flames are shooting out of it, raging and quickly dissipating into the atmosphere.

-Oh I’m quite alright, this fire is not of this world and doesn’t know it should be burning material flesh.
+Oh I’m quite alright, this fire is not of this world and it doesn’t know it should be burning material flesh.
 To others it must look like I’m hauling a raging inferno around, but I’m perfectly safe.

-STRANGEL: Hey uh, you’re looking kinda hot there.
+DECAPITATED HEAD: Hey uh, you’re looking kinda hot there.

 ENOCH: hoLY SMOKES!